-Choosing a diamond ring under any circumstance is exhilarating.
+Choosing the perfect diamond ring can be exhilarating whether you're looking for a floating diamond ring or an emerald-cut eternity ring.
 You're comparing channel set diamonds versus bezel set stones.
 Perhaps for the first time, you're considering whether you prefer VS clarity or SI clarity diamonds.
 The choice between a dainty ½ carat total weight and an exciting 2-carat stone is yours.

 At the pinnacle of those little decisions, one question emerges as the most crucial of them all: "is this ring the one?"
 You shouldn't have to worry if that ring used ethical diamonds or not.

 Weighing all of those factors and then deciding on a ring is supposed to give you feelings of assurance and excitement for the future.
 The unfortunate truth is that with some jewelers, that feeling of confidence is smoke and mirrors.
 The diamond you so carefully selected for your band could be unethical.
 You may be having some questions about what that means.
 It’s our pleasure to answer those questions for you today and offer you options for buying an ethical diamond.

 A diamond can be ethical in three ways:

 - A reputable diamond buyer bought it and can trace its history back to an origin to ensure it wasn't used in any unsavory currency exchanges.